lgnbhl/blogposts/README.md

 # blogposts

-The articles of my blog can be reproduced interactively online on my [RStudio server](https://mybinder.org/v2/gh/lgnbhl/blogposts/master?urlpath=rstudio) using Binder.
+The pots of my blog can be reproduced interactively online on my [RStudio server](https://mybinder.org/v2/gh/lgnbhl/blogposts/master?urlpath=rstudio) using Binder.

 All the data analysis of my blog (https://felixluginbuhl.com/blog/):